pretix/pretix-docs/docs/guides/widget.md

  - If `data-consent="…"` is given, the cookie consent mechanism will adopt the consent for the given cookie providers.
    All other providers will be disabled, no consent dialog will be shown and it will not be possible to change the cookie settings inside the widget.
-   This is useful if you already asked the user for consent and do not want the widget to aske them again.
+   This is useful if you already asked the user for consent and do not want the widget to ask them again.
    Example: `data-consent="facebook,google_analytics"`
    If the user has refused consent for all cookie providers, use `data-consent="none"` to disable all providers.
    The following values are supported by the pretix "Tracking codes" plugin: